jdc20181/BeffsBrowser/README.md

+#Install issues.

+I have already started working on Version 1.5.4 however, I will re - release Version 1.5.3 to see if it is fixed.
+Thanks!

 #Official Website Redesign!
 A friend and I are working to get a new updated site put together.
 There you can get the latest release with a click of a button, FAQ answered and more.